mobizt/Firebase-ESP8266/src/README.md

 return **`The one of these event type String e.g. put, patch, cancel, and auth_revoked.`**

-The event type "put" indicated that data at event path relative to stream path was completely changed.
-Event path can be determined from dataPath().
+The event type "put" indicated that data at the event path relative to the stream path was completely changed.
+The event path can be determined by dataPath().

-The event type "patch" indicated that data at event path relative to stream path was updated.
-Event path can be determined from dataPath().
+The event type "patch" indicated that data at the event path relative to stream path was updated.
+The event path can be determined by dataPath().

-The event type "cancel" indeicated something wrong and cancel by server.
+The event type "cancel" indicated something wrong and cancel by the server.

 The event type "auth_revoked" indicated the provided Firebase Authentication Data (Database secret) is no longer valid.